BuGlessRB/remixml/README.md

   shortcut.
 I.e. in Javascript `$._.foo` and `_.foo` will both refer to the same variable.

-Exposed API-list:
+Exposed API-list (in NodeJS and the browser):
 - `Remixml.remixml2js(remixmlsrc)`<br />
    Compile Remixml into remixml-javascript source.
 - `Remixml.js2obj(jssrc)`<br />
    Compile remixml-javascript source into object code.
-   Running the object code with a `context` parameter returns a DOM-abstract structure.
+   Running the object code with a `context` parameter returns a DOM-abstract structure (AKA virtual DOM).
 - `Remixml.abstract2txt(abstract)`<br />
-  Converts a DOM-abstract into a Remixml-string.
-- `Remixml.abstract2dom(abstract)`<br />
-  Converts a DOM-abstract into DOM nodes.
+  Converts a DOM-abstract into an HTML/Remixml-string.
 - `Remixml.compile(remixmlsrc)`<br />
   Shorthand for `Remixml.js2obj(Remixml.remixml2js(remixmlsrc))`
-- `Remixml.parse(template, context)`<br />
-  `template` can either be direct remixml source, or a precompiled object from `Remixml.compile`.
-Returns DOM nodes.
 - `Remixml.parse2txt(template, context)`<br />
   `template` can either be direct remixml source, or a precompiled object from `Remixml.compile`.
-Returns an HTML string.
+Returns an HTML/Remixml-string.
 - `Remixml.set_tag(callback, context, name, scope?, args?)`<br />
   Creates a tag definition in the given `context` just like `<set tag="name"></set>` would have done.